The best note taking apps for Mac – markdown, open format, cross platform

-Ultimately, my goal is to be flexible in which platform I use, selected based on the best core OS and hardware.
-I don’t want to be restricted by apps and file formats that only work on a single platform. macOS remains the best OS for now (including for privacy) but I don’t want to be locked to it.
+Ultimately, my goal is to be flexible about the platform I use, selected based on the best core OS and hardware.
+I don’t want to be restricted by proprietary apps and file formats.
+The Apple Silicon M1 MacBook Air has brought me back to using macOS as my daily driver OS, but I don’t want to be locked to it.

 Based on reviewing all the apps below, these are the best notes apps for Mac: